Asia Racing Team: TCR International Series

+Results

+F4 Chinese Championship

 Asia Racing Team entered in the opening season of the five round FIA Formula 4 China Championship.
 Beijing's Liu Kai went to the podium for six times, rounding out his campaign with a much deserved race win in the last race of the year at Zhuhai.

 Asia Racing Team entered a second car for two occasions: in the first event at Beijing for Hua Miao and in the season finale at Zhuhai for the 15-year old Guangzhou native Charles Lin.